vuestorefront/vue-storefront/packages/core/docs/getting-started/configuration.md

 }
 ```

-For development just use `http://localhost:3000/api`.
+For the local development, set it to `http://localhost:3000/api/`.

 You can learn more about Server Middleware and available configuration options on the [Server Middleware](/architecture/server-middleware.html) page.